 My donor was a DKMS volunteer from Germany, who I have never met.
 This young guy selflessly saved my life.
 I’ll never be able to thank him enough for what he has given my family and I.

-You can help Steven and Jamie on their mission, by joining the register and taking the first step towards saving a life.
+You can help Chris and the rest of the Scotland Hub on their mission, by joining the register and taking the first step towards saving a life.
 If you're unable to join the register but would still like to help, please consider contributing below, or get in touch to find out about local volunteering opportunities with DKMS.